-Katie Smith is an Assistant Professor of Sport Science and Health Education.
+Katie Smith is an Associate Professor of Sport Science and Health Education.
 She received her Ph.D. from Iowa State University in Interdisciplinary Nutritional Sciences and her B.A. from Simpson College in Athletic Training.
 She is a Registered Dietitian and Certified Exercise Physiologist by the American College of Sports Medicine.
 Her research interests encompass several facets of women’s health, particularly prenatal lifestyle interventions to prevent maternal and fetal chronic disease.
 Prior to joining the faculty at Simpson, Katie was faculty at Iowa State, worked as a Clinical Dietitian, personal trainer, and a member of the annual Health and Fitness Summit Planning Committee for the American College of Sports Medicine.
-Katie and her husband have three daughters, including identical twins, and enjoy traveling, boating, and being active outdoors.
+Katie and her husband have four daughters, including identical twins, and enjoy traveling, boating, and being active outdoors.

 - 2019 Student Support Services Faculty of the Year